Ancient-Wisdom.Co.Uk

 It has been argued that the Phaistos disc is a fake, but until modern Thermoluminescence testing is carried out (a procedure currently refused by the Greek authorities), the truth will remain unknown.

-The Phaistos Disc: (Phaistos Dick, Phaestos Disc)
+The Phaistos Disc: Phaestos Disc

 The Phaistos Disc is a disk of fired clay discovered in the Minoan palace of Phaistos, possibly dating to the middle or late Minoan Bronze Age (2nd millennium BC).
 It is about 15 cm (5.9 in) in diameter and covered on both sides with a spiral of stamped symbols.
 Its purpose and meaning, and even its original geographical place of manufacture, remain disputed, making it one of the most famous mysteries of archaeology.
 This unique object is now on display at the archaeological museum of Heraklion in Crete, Greece.